Things to Do in Santorini: Fira, Oía, Kamari, Akrotiri…

 8. Excursions

 In addition to the villages overlooking the caldera and the active underwater volcano in the middle, Santorini features awesome volcanic beaches, both black and red.
-In case you want to enjoy the island’s volcanic black beaches and clear waters, Kamari at the eastern side of Santorini is a good place to stay for a couple of days.
-Kamari’s Black Sand Beach is a product of the volcano eruption that took place 1600 BC and covered the island in ash, pumice, and volcanic lava.
-From there you can easily visit Pyrgos, the gorgeous hilltop village visible from afar.
+If you want to enjoy the island’s volcanic black beaches and clear waters, Kamari, on the eastern side of Santorini, is an excellent place to stay for a few days.
+Kamari’s Black Sand Beach is a product of the volcano eruption that occurred in 1600 BC and covered the island in ash, pumice, and volcanic lava.
+From there, you can easily visit Pyrgos, the gorgeous hilltop village visible from afar.

-Santorini, also known as Thíra / Thera, is the spectacular southernmost island of the archipelago belonging to the Cyclades in the Aegean Sea that was created 3,600 years ago in a gigantic volcanic eruption, one of the largest ever recorded.
-This resulted in the island ‘exploding’ and creating the impressive caldera that characterises the archipelago today.
-In addition to Santorini, the archipelago consists of the inhabited island Therasia/Thirasía, as well as a number of uninhabited islands, the active volcanic islets Néa Kaméni and Palaía Kaméni, and Aspronísi.
+Santorini, also known as Thíra / Thera, is the spectacular southernmost island of the archipelago belonging to the Cyclades in the Aegean Sea, created 3,600 years ago in a gigantic volcanic eruption, one of the largest ever recorded.
+That resulted in the island ‘exploding’ and creating the impressive caldera which characterises the archipelago today.
+In addition to Santorini, the archipelago consists of the inhabited island Therasia/Thirasía, as well as several uninhabited islands, the active volcanic islets Néa Kaméni and Palaía Kaméni, and Aspronísi.

 The first settlements in Santorini took place in antiquity, around 2000 BC.
 The Minoans had a highly developed society and established a flourishing culture at Akrotiri on the southern tip of Santorini.